wang3563/ESCI5980FinalProject/README.md

 While ageCalculation is running, a GUI with the following layout should appear
 ![Screenshot](SC1.png )

 Enter the following info in the order it is presented here and click submit, then upload the corresponding files and finally click the calculate and export age button.
+If ran successfully there should be a messagebox pop up and show the calculated values

 The ageCalculation.py program is composed of several different classes: Application, isofilter, Ucalculation, Thcalculation, backgraound_values, chemblank_values.
 The Application class is where the main GUI is written, and its core calculation is done in method